-Faculty: Hopkins, Alzate, Boyd, Sutton
+Faculty: Hopkins, Alzate, Boyd, Sutton Website: www.csc.vill.edu/~afrotc/index.htm

-Air Force Reserve Officer Training Corps participation is available through a cross-enrollment agreement with St. Joseph-s University.
+Air Force Reserve Officer Training Corps participation is available through a cross-enrollment agreement with St. Joseph=s University.
 Participation in a one through four-year program leads to a commission as a Second Lieutenant in the Air Force.
 Scholarships are available in any major.
 Contact AFROTC Detachment 750 at (215) 871-8324 for further details.